-And you, you still listen to your online mentor – which you pay $100 a month – who insist to keep things going.
+And you, you still listen to your online mentor – which you pay $100 a month – who insists to keep things going.
 After all, “Rome wasn’t built in a day.”

 The Bitter Ending:

 Selling eco-friendly slippers is no longer fun.
 You don’t have enough money to expand your vision.
 The sales are stagnant.
 Your online following is not raising.
-The initial attention towards yourself is long gone.
+The initial attention towards your brand is long gone.

 Besides the hundreds of boxes of slippers you have left, you also have a bank loan to take care of, wages to pay, a job to look for.
 On top of that, your spouse is mad at you.

 Emotionally, you feel like an armored vehicle carrying dumbbells just hit you at full speed.
 Not only your financial situation is a mess, but your dream of becoming the next Steve Jobs of slippers is now shattered.